bbchallenge/bbchallenge/src/routes/contribute.md

 The busy beaver challenge is a collaborative project and there are many ways in which you can contribute to it.
 Our <a href="/method#reproducibility-and-verifiability-statement" rel="external">reproducibility and verifiability statement</a> outlines our philosophy regarding contributions to the busy beaver challenge.

+<a id="zoology"></a>

+## Zoology

+We aim at collaboratively building a <a href="/#zoology">zoology</a> of the machines of the busy beaver challenge.
+This will allows us to understand what these machines are capable of and where complexity lies.

+The zoology is collaborative and you can contribute to it [on the forum](https://discuss.bbchallenge.org/t/current-zoology/23).

 <a id="write-deciders"></a>

 ## Write deciders